 During this 10-month immersive fellowship our Fellows gain a knowledge and experience in policy research, coalition building, and learn to navigate Delaware’s political and economic arenas from a host of legislators, community advocates, and business leaders across the state.

-The incoming class of fellows will be between the ages of 22-34, and will be recruited from all areas of the state.
+The incoming class of fellows will be between the ages of 22-34 and will be recruited from all areas of the state.
 The Fellowship meets twice a month on the 2nd Tuesday and 4th Saturday from 9am to 5 pm from January through October.

 Fellows In Action